jamielob/reloader/README.md

 ```
 Reloader.configure({
-	check: 'firstStart', //Only make an additonal check the first time the app ever starts
+	check: 'firstStart', // Only make an additonal check the first time the app ever starts
-	checkTimer: 5000,  //Wait 5 seconds to see if new code is available on first start
+	checkTimer: 5000,  // Wait 5 seconds to see if new code is available on first start
-	refresh: 'start' //Only refresh to already downloaded code on a start and not a resume
+	refresh: 'start' // Only refresh to already downloaded code on a start and not a resume
 });
 ```